open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 - `description` - a human-readable description for the instrument
 - `unit` - The description of the unit of measure that the value is intended to represent.
-For example, `milliseconds` to meaure duration, or `bytes` to count number of bytes.
+For example, `milliseconds` to measure duration, or `bytes` to count number of bytes.
 - `valueType` - The kind of numeric value used in measurements.